-Lisa has served as Emerald Heights’ chief executive officer since 2007.
-Prior to joining Emerald Heights, she served as executive director of Park Springs, a start-up Continuing Care Retirement Community (CCRC) in Stone Mountain, Georgia.
+Lisa has served as Emerald Communities’ chief executive officer since 2007.
+Prior to joining Emerald Communities, she served as executive director of Park Springs, a start-up Continuing Care Retirement Community (CCRC) in Stone Mountain, Georgia.
 She assumed increasing responsibilities in her 14-year employment with Life Care Services, including executive leadership in two other communities.
 She has an additional seven years of experience with the United Presbyterian Home in Washington, Iowa.
 Lisa holds a nursing home administrator’s license in Georgia, North Carolina and Washington, and earned her bachelor’s degree in business administration from Saint Joseph’s College in Standish, Maine.

-Vice President of Finance, Emerald Heights
+Vice President of Finance, Emerald Communities

 Al spent most of his 30-year career at Eddie Bauer, Inc. in finance-related positions.
 He was senior vice president and chief financial officer before leaving Eddie Bauer in 2003 to start his own firm, Chambard Investment and Resource Management.
 His expertise includes financial and strategic planning, accounting and financial reporting, new business analysis, and real estate and investment analysis.
 He has a bachelor’s degree in economics and an MBA from the University of Minnesota.